 - More Information

-The Spider plant is a flowering perennial native tropical South Africa.
-The leaves of the spider plant are thin ribbon like strands which end in a point and grow upward and bend downward giving it the look of a spider.
+The Spider plant is a flowering perennial native to tropical South Africa.
+The leaves of the spider plant are thin ribbon-like strands that end at a point and grow upward and bend downward giving it the look of a spider.
 Chlorophytum comosum is a perennial lily-like plant with tuberous roots, bearing spreading to recurved soft leaves from a central rosette and an elongated raceme with small white flowers.
 This is probably the most cultivated house plant in the world.

-The Spider plant produces small white flowers that grow along a long stalk independent to the leaves of the spider plant.
-Also known for their air purifying qualities, the spider plant is a great companion to any household of office.
+The Spider plant produces small white flowers that grow along a long stalk independent of the leaves of the spider plant.
+Also known for its air-purifying qualities, the spider plant is a great companion to any household or office.

 1. Why does my Spider Plant have brown tips?

-2. Why are leaves of my spider plant turning yellow?
+2. Why are the leaves of my spider plant turning yellow?

 Excessive sunlight can make the leaves of your spider plant turn yellow and wilt.
 Move your plant away from direct sunlight to avoid this.
-At times, excessive minerals and fertilisers in the soil can also cause yellowing of leaves.
+At times, excessive minerals and fertilizers in the soil can also cause the yellowing of leaves.